mericsoft/simple_rssreader/README.md

 - rsstree.txt 	: json formated feed adresses
 - scripting

-        - sinif.js a simple js library including dom manupaliton an ajax classes
+        - sinif.js a simple js library including dom manupaliton and ajax classes
         - rssoku.js for ajax proccess

 ATTENTION
-- You need to set a rewrite rule in your web server to turn rssjon.php?ad=xxx to rssjson/xxx DEMO VIDEO
+- You need to set a rewrite rule in your web server to turn rssjon.php?ad=xxx to rssjson/xxx

+DEMO VIDEO
 - https://youtu.be/d1nssPtDD0M